CongWang141/my_website/content/blog/_index.md

 # for list-sidebar layout
 sidebar:
-  title: A Sidebar for Your Thoughts
+  title: Some Fragments of My Thought
   description: "There are some models I have been working on with R. \n\nCheck Also some thoughts from my daily life. \n"
   author: "Cong Wang"
   text_link_label: Visit my Rpubs